Récolte

 Face-to-face format:

-• Classroom theory : Technical inputs, case studies, interactive discussions.
+• Theory in the classroom: Technical inputs, case studies, interactive exchanges.

-• Field practice : Diagnosis of plots, observation of climatic accidents (subject to favorable conditions), collective analysis of situations encountered.
+• Practical in the field (subject to favorable conditions): Diagnosis of plots, observation of climatic accidents (subject to favorable conditions), collective analysis of situations encountered.

 Active methods: Presentations, discussions, questions and answers, role-playing, analysis of real-life cases.

-Evaluation: Quiz, questions and answers, self-assessment at start and end of training, individual satisfaction survey, self-assessment.
+Evaluation: Quiz, questions and answers, self-assessment at start and end of training, individual satisfaction survey.

 Theoretical support: Lectures, presentations, written material given to participants.